esonesson/simple-github-issues-export/README.md

   - read:project
 ```

 So this is just a single HTML-file with some inline CSS and JS.
+Neither pretty or optimized code, but it does the job as an internal tool.